-The second secon A Peace to End All Peace: The Fall of the Ottoman Empire and the Creation of the Modern Middle East, by David Fromkin-Perhaps the best account of World War I as it impacted the Ottoman Empire, this book is important in helping readers today understand the processes that led to the dilemmas and difficulties facing prospects for peace today.
+The Fall Of the Control of the Contr A Peace to End All Peace: The Fall of the Ottoman Empire and the Creation of the Modern Middle East, by David Fromkin-Perhaps the best account of World War I as it impacted the Ottoman Empire, this book is important in helping readers today understand the processes that led to the dilemmas and difficulties facing prospects for peace today.
 Highly recommended.
-HE MARKE OF ALL Lawrence in Arabia , by Scott Anderson-This is an excellent and well- written history of the WWI era, told through the narrative biographies of TE Lawrence and three other characters of consequence.
+TATIONAL BESTSELLE THE TATE OF THE TOTAL TOTAL WAR, DIEST, LIMPERAL FOLLY AND THE MARKE OF THE MORRE MIGORE THE MORRE MIGHT Lawrence in Arabia, by Scott Anderson-This is an excellent and well-written history of the WWI era, told through the narrative biographies of TE Lawrence and three other characters of consequence.
 Sometimes a bit heavy on military history, nonetheless the story flows and the history is indispensable, without lionizing Lawrence as others have done.
-THE GREAT WAR FOR CIVILISATION The Cargaret of the Wedder to at Wedder to at Notes to a second secon The Great War for Civilization , by Robert Fisk-Not about the so- called modern "clash of civilizations," this book's title may surprise the reader, as it refers to another historical period.
+THE GREAT WAR FOR CIVILISATION The Convent and the convent Middle fast ROBERT FISK The Great War for Civilization, by Robert Fisk-Not about the so-called modern "clash of civilizations," this book's title may surprise the reader, as it refers to another historical period.
 In Fisk's unparalleled style, each chapter tells the story of an aspect of modern Middle East history.
 From the Armenians to Palestine, Lebanon and beyond, this book is fascinating and deeply engaging.
 It is not for the light-hearted (it's over 1000 pages long), but each chapter is a self-contained unit worthy of study on its own.
-LAND or BLUE HELMETS The United Nations and the Ando World Land of the Blue Helmets, edited by Karim Makdisi and Vijay Prashad-In this collection of essays and analysis, the role the UN has played in the Middle East is examined in sections focusing on diplomacy, enforcement and peacemaking, humanitarianism and refugees, and development.
+LAND OF BLUE HELMETS The United Nations and the Arab World TOTAL STREET Land of the Blue Helmets, edited by Karim Makdisi and Vijay Prashad-In this collection of essays and analysis, the role the UN has played in the Middle East is examined in sections focusing on diplomacy, enforcement and peacemaking, humanitarianism and refugees, and development.
 The internal UN workings and conflicts, as well as the divide between the political and the programmatic sides of the institution, have contributed to a deeply flawed engagement in the region.
 This is a useful study and reference.
-PARTS Paris 1919: Six Months that Changed the World , by Margaret MacMillan-This book is a masterful treatment of the negotiations to end WW I, with chapters dedicated to many of the global issues facing the leaders at that time.
+PARIS 1919 STANDARD STANDARD Paris 1919: Six Months that Changed the World, by Margaret MacMillan-This book is a masterful treatment of the negotiations to end WW I, with chapters dedicated to many of the global issues facing the leaders at that time.
 Chapters on many of the countries of Europe, Asia, and the Middle East are very helpful in understanding the context of the discussions.
-While the Middle East section left a little to be desired, the holistic approach and the focus on many issues is helpful. <section-header><text><text></text></text></section-header> How the West Stole Democracy from the Arabs, by Elizabeth F. Thompson-In this eminently readable history of the period immediately following WWI, Thompson focuses on the shared effort among Arabs in Greater Syria to create an autonomous and independent state, consistent with Pres.
+While the Middle East section left a little to be desired, the holistic approach and the focus on many issues is helpful.
+HOW THE WEST STOLE DEMOCRACY FROM THE ARABS THE SYMMA BABI COMMINGS OF 1899 and the GESTRUCTION OF 1879 HISTORIC LIBERALISANCE ALLANCE ELIZABETH F. THOMPSON TO ANY THOMPSON How the West Stole Democracy from the Arabs, by Elizabeth F. Thompson-In this eminently readable history of the period immediately following WWI, Thompson focuses on the shared effort among Arabs in Greater Syria to create an autonomous and independent state, consistent with Pres.
 Wilson's Fourteen Points.
 The Syrian Declaration of Independence and Constitution would have resulted in a state marked by religious diversity and a constitutional monarchy.
 The European mandates that were imposed prevented that state and the ideas that undergirded it from prevailing.